- This post contains affiliate links. Read more here.

 Is there anything more fun than looking at photos and illustrations of dogs?
 Dogs make for great photographic subjects, as the broad range of art and photo books attest.
 Here are just a handful of titles worth your consideration.

 Most photographers shoot dogs swimming and splashing into the water, but Seth Casteel decided to try a different approach.
 Shooting the pups under the water, he got a different angle of the joy of dogs in water.
-(See also: Underwater Puppies.)Buy Now on Amazon
+(See also: “Underwater Puppies.”)Find on Amazon

-To Be Read with Dogs
+To Be Read With Dogs